Joe-Robertson/Joe-Robertson.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-Minimal Mistakes is responsive Jekyll theme with large featured images and solid typography.
-As the name implies the styling is fairly minimal to make it easier for you to build on top of.
+My name is Joe.
+I'm 23 and I live in Japan.
+I'm an ALT and in all the spare time I have at school I'm trying to learn as much as possible.
+I'm taking some courses online and having a go at stuff first hand and this is where I'm going to document it all.

-## Minimal Mistakes is all about:
+## This blog is all about:

-* Responsive templates.
-Looking good on mobile, tablet, and desktop.
-* Gracefully degrading in older browsers.
-Compatible with Internet Explorer 8+ and all modern browsers.
-* Minimal embellishments -- content first.
-* Optional large feature images for posts and pages.
-* Simple and clear permalink structure.
+* Japan and the Japanese language
-* [Custom 404 page](http://mmistakes.github.io/minimal-mistakes/404.html) to get you started.
+* Learning to program
-* Support for Disqus Comments
+* Getting in shape
+* Travelling
+* Reading and books
+* Figuring out what on earth this is all about

-<a markdown="0" href="{{ site.url }}/theme-setup" class="btn">Install Minimal Mistakes Theme</a>
+<a markdown="0" href="{{ site.url }}/posts" class="btn">To the blog</a>